 Companies manufacture dedicated “reflection filters,” though their indicated use is misguided.
 They’re advertised as attaching to a microphone stand and creating semi-circle behind the mic.
 At 180 degrees off-axis (behind the mic), there’s already 100% rejection anyway!
 You’d be better off with a filter behind the vocalist, where reflections from over the singer’s shoulder enter the microphone on-axis.

 Something like the Kaotica Eyeball isn’t a bad option for totally untreated rooms, or just that added amount of vocal isolation.
+There are also several other options for cheap DIY vocal booths that can help you get better vocal takes on a budget!

 Techniques Vocalists Use